-At PAD, we get a lot of questions about trailers – the foundation of a little house.
-Whether you’re planning to buy a new or used trailer, consider the following.
-The first time you pull your tiny house out of the driveway, you’ll be glad you did!
+At PAD, we get a lot of questions about tiny house trailers – the foundation of your little house.
+Some popular questions include, “Which tiny house trailer should I buy?” (our answer: Iron Eagle!) and “Can you buy a used tiny house trailer?”
+Whether you’re planning to buy a new or used trailer, consider the following:

-You should be able to haul an empty trailer with a light-weight truck, but once your trailer is fully loaded with your cute little house, you’ll need a macho, two-ton truck to pull it.
-The truck will need to have a tow package that at least includes the connection for lights and brakes.
+- TOWING – A tiny house trailer frame by itself should weigh under 2000lbs.
+Once your trailer is fully loaded with your cute little house, it will have a total weight of up to 10,000lbs.
+You’ll need a full size truck to pull it.
+The truck will need to have a tow package that includes the connection for lights and brakes.

 For more information about configuring the trailer so the little house can be easily bolted to it, check out our book Go House Go.
 Kate Goodnight, a PAD workshop graduate, also recently wrote this great blog post about picking up her trailer in Portland from Iron Eagle Trailers.
 It’s an awesome read and includes all sorts of helpful information about weight distribution and taking the big plunge into trailer ownership.

-If you have really specific questions you don’t see covered, or if all these details are making your head spin, consider taking our 2-day Tiny House Design Workshop.
+If you have really specific questions you don’t see covered, or if all these details are making your head spin, consider taking our 2-day Tiny House Basics Workshop.
+You can talk our ears off in person about whether you should buy a new or used tiny house trailer, how much weight your trailer should carry, and a whole lot more.
 The workshop covers tiny house design from top to bottom, talks trailer specifics in-depth, and lets participants just like you ask our experts exactly what they want to know.